deconst/deconst-docs/developing/envelope.rst

   categories
     An array of content classification strings that are explicitly user-provided and chosen from a list fixed in the control repository.

+  keywords
+    An array of terms to supplement full-text search indexing.

   disqus
     An object that controls the inclusion of Disqus comments on the current page.
 If present, must be an object with the following structure: